 Why Does It Matter If I Have Vitamin D Deficiency Symptoms?

 Vitamin D is the superstar nutrient you don’t want to be without!
 Vitamin D deficiency symptoms in women and men, if left untreated, can lead to serious health problems such as:

 - Contracting the cold or the flu (weakened immune system)

 - Cardiovascular disease (high blood pressure and/or congestive heart failure)

 - Major depressive disorder or seasonal affective disorder

 - Multiple sclerosis

 - Inadequate exposure to sunlight.
 Vitamin D is unlike any other vitamin because it is a “pro-hormone” produced in the skin with sunlight exposure.
 In particular, the sun is the main source of Vitamin D3, a type of vitamin D that increases levels of “feel-good” chemicals in the brain called dopamine and serotonin.
 (Deficient levels of either of these neurochemicals can be an underlying cause of depression.)

-- Inadequate consumption of vitamin D in food.
+- Getting a lack vitamin D from your food.
 Although the sun’s rays are the primary source of vitamin D, the nutrient can also be found in foods such as fish (salmon, tuna, mackerel and cod), oysters, shrimp, beef liver and eggs.